AriFordsham/GHCWiki/dependent-haskell/internal.md

 It seems that, whenever a target type is well-kinded, there is *some* solution for the coercion variables in an axiom LHS.
 Since this is the case, I can imagine building machinery that does indeed solve for coercion variables in a pure manner.
 But this problem is left for another day.

+### User-facing design issues

+It seems much better from a user standpoint to make these constraints be explicit, like the rephrasing at the end of the example, above.
+Thus, **design decision:** inferred unsolved equality constraints when checking type family equations are always errors, regardless of what `quantifyPred` thinks.
+The user can write a context (containing only equality constraints, for now) if they want other behavior.

+In data families, it's a little subtler, because the RHS is not just a type.
+In particular, tycons can't have covars.
+So any coercion variables needed for the LHS are simply not available on the RHS.
+That is, the instance context scopes over the data family LHS but not the RHS.
+If you want it on the RHS, specify the constraint on each data constructor.
+If we didn't do this, we'd end up with something quite like stupid thetas!
+And we don't want that.